xushuran/CWG-RGB/README.md

 ## Background Negative Samples

-Background negative samples are included to improve the model's ability to distinguish floating garbage targets from complex water-surface non-target regions.
-These images contain no annotated garbage targets but include false-positive-prone backgrounds, such as strong reflections, aquatic vegetation, leaves, natural floating objects, building reflections, ripples, turbid water, bridge shadows and complex bank-side regions.
+Background negative samples are included to represent target-free but false-positive-prone water-surface regions.
+These images contain no annotated garbage targets but include visually confusing non-target backgrounds, such as strong reflections, aquatic vegetation, leaves, natural floating objects, building reflections, ripples, turbid water, bridge shadows, and complex bank-side regions.

 These samples are used as empty-label images in YOLO training and validation.
+They are intended to support false-positive analysis and background discrimination in complex urban waterway scenes.

 ## Metadata

-The metadata file provides essential image-level information, including `image_id`, `file_name`, `split`, `scene_type`, `viewpoint`, `has_target`, `target_count`, `background_type` and `privacy_checked`.

-The metadata is intended to support subset checking and basic scene-wise analysis.
+The `metadata/` directory provides three CSV files for dataset reuse: `image_metadata.csv`, `class_definitions.csv`, and `dataset_summary.csv`.

+`image_metadata.csv` records image-level information, including the image identifier, relative image path, split, scene type, viewpoint, target presence, target count, background-negative status, and privacy-screening status for each image.
 Background negative images are marked with `has_target = false` and `target_count = 0`.

+`class_definitions.csv` records the class IDs, class names, category definitions, and annotation notes.

+`dataset_summary.csv` provides dataset-level statistics, split information, configuration-file names, license information, and the dataset DOI.

 ## Configuration Files